regarding his Drug War-biased review of the movie 'Four Good Days'

 Until America came along, people did not blame drugs for problems.
 They blamed a lack of knowledge on the part of the substance user, and it is the Drug War that keeps us from obtaining this knowledge, to the point that scientists can be arrested for investigating certain kinds of psychoactive plant medicine.
 The Drug War insists that we FEAR psychoactive substances rather than learn about them.
 Moreover, this Drug War is a violation of natural law because it prevents us from using plant medicine that grows at our very feet.
 Just ask Thomas Jefferson, who rolled over in his grave when Reagan's DEA stomped onto Monticello in 1987 and confiscated his poppy plants (the same Reagan who urged kids to turn in their parents for using substances of which politicians disapprove, a tactic that would have made Joseph Stalin proud).

 You say that the addict is running from "inner dullness," but history shows that human beings have always been interested in gaining personal transcendence.
 The entire Vedic religion was founded to worship the psychoactive insights provided by plant medicine.
 The psychedelic-fueled Eleusinian mysteries lasted 2,000 consecutive years and influenced the metaphysical thinking of Aristotle and Plato.
 Mesoamerican peoples have routinely found uplifting religious insight from the consumption of psychedelic mushrooms (until Columbus arrived and forced them to switch to the shabby escapist drug called alcohol, which Glenn Close hypocritically favors in "Four Good Days").
-Yet Drug War censorship ignores such historical facts -- just as it ignores Benjamin Franklin's use of opium, Sigmund Freud's use of cocaine -- which he called a godsend for depression -- and the fact that Francis Crick first envisioned the DNA helix after imbibing generous doses of psychedelic medicine.
+Yet Drug War censorship ignores such historical facts -- just as it ignores Benjamin Franklin's use of opium, HG Wells' use of coca wine, and the fact that Francis Crick's double helix was inspired by generous helpings of psychedelic medicine.